awhite33/personalblog/about.md

 - Data analysis with R and excel
 - Project management

-For details about my background see my online CV <a class="link-inline" href="https://www.visualcv.com/whiteheadalex">here</a>.
+For more details about my background see my online CV <a class="link-inline" href="https://www.visualcv.com/whiteheadalex">here</a>.